Lakshmee-rajagopal/Exploratory-Data-Analysis-of-FIFA-Players-dataset/README.md

 6.Which club has the most number of players?
 7.Which foot is most preferred by the players?Draw a bar chart for preferred foot

-In addition, the insights gained have been described in the Data Story.
+In addition, the insights gained have been described under the Data Story section in the pdf file.

 Dataset :
 https://drive.google.com/file/d/10oyIT1KPdwUqeU9-2LX0xE5-ZytNn9su/view?usp=share_link